jgraph/jgraphx/README.md

 There is a 'jgraphx' tag on Stackoverflow - https://stackoverflow.com/questions/tagged/jgraphx, but please ensure you understand the SO FAQ and posting guidelines prior to posting.
 To post on SO you must 1) have a _question_ ,
 2) that question be _programming_ related and 3) use the 'jgraphx' tag.

-JGraphX shares the changelog and version number of mxGraph, our JavaScript implementation of the same idea.
-This is because many people use the Java API on the server with mxGraph, so the model APIs have to be identical on each release.
-You have to filter the changelog, https://www.jgraph.com/mxchangelog.html for "Java" in the square brackets at the end of each line to see the changes that only apply to Java.